 Once you have determined whether the interest being transferred is a profits interest or a capital interest or both, and have determined when the transferred interest is taxable (if at all) to the service provider, you need to determine the taxable amount.
 This will be discussed in my next blog.
 Call or email me at 937-223-1130 or Jsenney@pselaw.com if you have any questions or need assistance with a partnership or LLC tax or business matter.

 AND ONE MORE THING.
 The Spring issue of the Social Security Administration/Internal Revenue Service (SSA/IRS) Reporter gives guidance to employers that over-collect the 0.9% additional Medicare tax from employee wages.
 It explains the procedures to follow when the error is discovered before or after filing the Form 941 for the quarter during which the error was made, the requirements for interest-free adjustments of overpayments of the additional Medicare tax, and how to handle refunds for overpayments.
-To discuss further, please contact me by phone or email at 937-223-1130 or Jsenney@pselaw.com.
+To discuss further, don’t hesitate to get in touch with me by phone or email at 937-223-1130 or Jsenney@pselaw.com.